thoukydides/homebridge-skybell/README.md

 A suitable port forwarding rule may need to be configured so that IFTTT can access the webhooks server if it behind NAT (network address translation).
 It may also be necessary to use a dynamic DNS host such as [Duck DNS](http://www.duckdns.org/) to obtain a static host name.

 Separate applets will need to be created for each doorbell.
 For motion detection events the *Your SkyBell HD detected motion* trigger should be used instead.

-*(This particular example is of dubious benefit because the SkyBell IFTTT channel is typically slower than this plugin polling the SkyBell cloud directly.)*

 ## License